zsparal/api-documentation/source/guides/payment-status-changes.rst

 ``open`` payment will become ``expired``.
 This could happen when a consumer decides not to make a payment after all, and abandons it.
 The expiry time is different for each payment method.

-Note that it's not a good idea to predict payment expiry.
-Best wait until your webhook is called and fetch the status as usual.
+.. note:: It is not a good idea to predict payment expiry.
+Best wait until your webhook is called and fetch the status as
+          usual.
 This is the most reliable way to keep your system in sync with Mollie, also in the case of expiring payments.